5-day itinerary for Cape Town

 Day 1: A view like no other

-Climbing Table Mountain on the first day of your visit is a great way to get your bearings on the city.
+Climbing Table Mountain on the first day of your visit is a great way to get your bearings on the city, but be warned, sometimes it can be covered by clouds so be prepared to rejig your itinerary to see it in all its splendour.

-On your descent, take a trip to the Malay Quarter (Bo-Kaap) – a former township, situated on the slopes of Signal Hill above the city centre and a historical centre of Cape Malay culture in Cape Town – on your way to the city centre and Company Gardens where there are many great restaurants to enjoy a late lunch.
+On your descent, take a trip to the Malay Quarter (Bo-Kaap).
+Bo-Kaap is a former township, situated on the slopes of Signal Hill above the city centre and a historical centre of Cape Malay culture.
+The colourful houses are a photographer’s dream.
+Afterwards, head back to the city centre and Company Gardens where there are many great restaurants to enjoy a late lunch.

-A visit to District Six Museum, which tells the story of multi-racial communities during Apartheid in South Africa.
+After lunch visit District Six Museum, which tells the story of multi-racial communities during Apartheid in South Africa, and then head to the V&A Waterfront to visit the Zeitz Museum of Contemporary Art Africa, which is the world’s largest museum dedicated to contemporary art from Africa.

 After the sun goes down, settle yourself at one of the picturesque bars at the V&A Waterfront, as you enjoy cocktails, craft beers, or fine local wines.